proxy-wasm/proxy-wasm-cpp-sdk/docs/api_overview.md

 * `onResponseHeaders`: called when HTTP or gRPC response headers are received.
 * `onResponseBody`: called when HTTP or gRPC response body data is received.
 * `onResponseTrailers`: called when HTTP or gRPC response trailers are received.

+For TCP streams, `Context` instances may receive the following callbacks:

 * `onNewConnection`: called when a new connection is established.
 * `onDownstreamData`: called when a new chunk of data is received from downstream over a connection.
 * `onUpstreamData`: called when a new chunk of data is received from upstream over a connection.

+Callback methods return status enums that indicate whether and how the host should continue to process the stream.
+Status enum meanings are specified in the doc comments in [proxy_wasm_enums.h].
+Callbacks can also generate an immediate local response to an HTTP or gRPC request using the `sendLocalResponse` hostcall.

 For API details, see doc comments for the `Context` class in [proxy_wasm_api.h].